CERTCC/SSVC/doc/md_src_files/070_evaluationDraftTrees.md

 # Evaluation of the Draft Trees

 We conducted a pilot test on the adequacy of the hypothesized decision trees.
+This section reports results for SSVC version 1.
  The method of the pilot test is described in Section 5.1.
 The study resulted in several changes to the hypothesized trees; we capture those changes and the reason for each of them in Section 5.2.
 The trees in Sections 4.6 and 4.7 include the improvements reported in Section 5.3.

 ## Pilot Methodology